 - To the pot, add the rice and chicken broth.
-Season the rice with salt, black pepper and just a sprinkle of ground coriander and paprika.
+Season the rice with salt, black pepper and just a sprinkle of ground coriander and cumin.
 Cover the pot with a tight fitting lid and bring the rice to a simmer, then reduce the heat to low and cook until the liquids are evaporated.
 Once the rice is cooked, fluff it with a fork and cool the rice completely.

 - Next prepare the salmon spread: combine the softened butter with the salt, lemon zest, dill and smoked paprika.
 Mix until the seasoned butter is uniform.

 - Using a sharp knife, remove the skin from the salmon and remove any bones.
 Trim the tail end of salmon and the sides, to make the salmon filet even sized.
 Ideally, the salmon should be about 6-inches wide.
 Keep the trimmed pieces and add them to the coulibiac also.
 Pat the salmon dry with a paper towel, then spread the herbed butter evenly all over.

 - Preheat the oven to 375F/190C and line a large baking sheet with parchment paper or silicone mat.